 Udemy doesn’t care to simply share content and information.

-- And so those learning can learn the skills they need to build the career they desire.
+Instead, their mission is to connect learners with teacher so those teaching can earn extra income teaching a subject they love.
+And so those learning can learn the skills they need to build the career they desire.

 It’s also an affordable platform for your students.